Sillen00/React-Testing-Library-Mocktail-To-Drink/README.md

 ![image](https://github.com/Sillen00/React-Testing-Library-Mocktail-To-Drink/assets/114336470/4fd38fe0-ffa3-47f6-81cd-ab39dd141a83)

 Manage your drink preferences.
-Search for drinks from an external API, add them to their drinking list, mark them as completed, and even sort their drinks based on completion status.
+Search for drinks from an external API, add them to your drinking list, mark them as completed, and even sort your drinks based on completion status.

 ## Features
 - **Search**: Find drinks from an external API based on various criteria.